SRI-CSL/radler/examples/android/README.rst

 Install Android studio, and import android\_core project to compile/generate/install signed apk file via Android studio (recommended).

-Alternatively, you can use gradle command as below.
+Alternatively, you can use Gradle command as below.

 ::